Georgetown visits Dixon and Villanova - WTOP News

 Bryn Mawr, Pennsylvania; Monday, 6 p.m.
 EST

-BOTTOM LINE: Villanova hosts Georgetown after Eric Dixon scored 23 points in Villanova’s 75-73 win over the Providence Friars.
+BOTTOM LINE: Villanova hosts Georgetown after Eric Dixon scored 23 points in Villanova’s 75-73 victory against the Providence Friars.

-The Wildcats are 10-1 on their home court.
-Villanova ranks ninth in the Big East with 13.4 assists per game led by Jhamir Brickus averaging 5.5.
+The Wildcats have gone 10-1 in home games.
+Villanova is ninth in the Big East with 13.4 assists per game led by Jhamir Brickus averaging 5.5.

-The Hoyas are 3-4 in Big East play.
-Georgetown averages 72.8 points while outscoring opponents by 8.4 points per game.
+The Hoyas have gone 3-4 against Big East opponents.
+Georgetown is fourth in the Big East with 34.3 rebounds per game led by Thomas Sorber averaging 8.6.

+The Wildcats and Hoyas square off Monday for the first time in Big East play this season.

-TOP PERFORMERS: Dixon averages 3.3 made 3-pointers per game for the Wildcats, scoring 24.7 points while shooting 46.5% from beyond the arc.
+TOP PERFORMERS: Dixon is shooting 46.5% from beyond the arc with 3.3 made 3-pointers per game for the Wildcats, while averaging 24.7 points and 5.1 rebounds.

 LAST 10 GAMES: Wildcats: 7-3, averaging 78.5 points, 31.2 rebounds, 14.0 assists, 4.8 steals and 2.9 blocks per game while shooting 49.0% from the field.
 Their opponents have averaged 69.9 points per game.